 For years Alzheimer’s has remained a formidable challenge in neuroscience, characterized by progressive cognitive decline and memory loss.
 Recent research evidence offers new hope.
-What is the Alzheimer’s breakthrough 2024?
+What is the Alzheimer’s breakthrough?

-The answer: a light therapy that has attracted intense interest among researchers in 2024.
+The answer: a light therapy that has attracted intense interest among researchers over the past five years.
 Previously known as low level laser therapy, the term used now for this breakthrough therapy is photobiomodulation.

 The pioneer in this field is Vielight, a company in Toronto Canada that has engineered photobiomodulation devices which deliver the light therapy with head helmets and nasal applicators illustrated in the image to the right.
 Visit (https://www.vielight.com) for more information.
 When ordering any of their devices be sure to claim a 10% discount with coupon code healing4me.